BigDataIA-Fall2024-TeamB3/Assignment1/README.md

 ## Process Outline:

-**1.Data Integration**: Automate the data extraction process from Hugging Face and transfer it to a GCP bucket.
-The data is then made accessible to a VS Code environment for processing within the Streamlit application.
+**1.Data Integration**: Automate the process of extracting data from Hugging Face and transferring it to a GCP bucket.
+This data is then made available in a VS Code environment for further processing within the Streamlit application.

-**2.Data Quality**: Implement validation checks during the data transfer process to ensure integrity and consistency, focusing on schema validation and error handling.
+**2.Data Quality**: Apply validation checks during data transfer to ensure data integrity and consistency, with an emphasis on schema validation and error handling.

-**3.Model Evaluation**: Utilize the OpenAI API within the Streamlit application to generate responses for selected test cases from the GAIA dataset.
-Allow users to refine questions and update annotations based on model performance.
+**3.Model Evaluation**: Leverage the OpenAI API within the Streamlit app to produce responses for selected test cases from the GAIA dataset.
+Users can refine queries and update annotations based on the model's performance.

-**4.Feedback and Reporting**: Implement a module to capture user feedback and generate detailed visual reports, enabling insights into model performance and areas for improvement.
+**4.Feedback and Reporting**: Develop a module to capture user feedback and produce comprehensive visual reports, providing insights into model performance and highlighting areas for enhancement.

 ## Project Tree:
 ```